Rakshitsen/Better-assessment/README.md

-CI/CD Pipeline Breakdown (Jenkins)
+CI/CD Pipeline Breakdown

-The project uses a Jenkins-based CI/CD pipeline with the following stages:
 🔍 1.
 Checkout SCM

-Clones the latest source code from the GitHub repository using stored credentials.
+Clones the latest source code from GitHub using stored credentials.

 📦 2.
 Install Dependencies

-Sets up a Python virtual environment, upgrades pip, and installs all required dependencies from requirements.txt.
+Sets up Python virtual environment, upgrades pip, and installs packages from requirements.txt.

 ✅ 3.
 Unit Test

-Executes automated unit tests using pytest to ensure the core functionality works as expected.
+Runs automated tests using pytest to validate functionality.

 🧹 4.
 Linting

-Runs static code analysis using flake8 to maintain code quality and detect style violations.
-Linting issues are logged but do not fail the pipeline.
+Performs static code analysis using flake8.
+Linting issues are logged but don’t fail the build.

 🛠️ 5.
 Build

-Builds a Docker image using the Dockerfile, tagging it with the Jenkins build number for version control.
+Creates Docker image using your Dockerfile and tags it with the Jenkins build number.

 🔐 6.
 Security Scan

-Scans the Docker image for known vulnerabilities using Trivy, aligning with DevSecOps best practices.
+Scans the image for vulnerabilities via Trivy to ensure DevSecOps compliance.

 🚀 7.
 Push

-Authenticates securely with Docker Hub and pushes the Docker image.
-Credentials are injected securely using Jenkins' withCredentials.
+Authenticates with ECR and pushes the Docker image.
+Credentials are securely injected via Jenkins.

 ☁️ 8.
-Create EKS Cluster (Conditional)
+Create EKS Cluster (Optional)

-If the RECREATE_CLUSTER parameter is set to true, a new EKS cluster is provisioned using eksctl.
-This stage runs only when needed.
+Creates a new EKS cluster using eksctl if the RECREATE_CLUSTER flag is set to true.

 📦 9.
-Deploy on Kubernetes (EKS)
+Deploy on Kubernetes

-    Connects to the EKS cluster using kubectl

-    Applies Kubernetes manifests (namespace.yml, deployment.yml, and service.yml)
+Connects to the EKS cluster via kubectl, applies Kubernetes manifests (namespace.yml, deployment.yml, service.yml), dynamically updates the image tag, and verifies the deployment.

-    Dynamically replaces the image tag in the deployment file

-    Verifies the service deployment